fde-capu/ft_transcendence/docs/checklist.md

  - [X] On match history, choosing the exibition game mode does not filter properly.
  - [?]
 Quadrapong and PongDouble failed (frozen) with "ERROR TypeError: p.setVelocity is not a function"@game.component.ts:68 ...I believe this happens due to malfunctioning of fake users.
+ - [X] Login is kindda slow, is it some wrong timer?